 Green Fashion is Upcycling at it’s Finest

 Upcycling has been a buzzword for some years now and it shows no signs of dissipating.
 Mainstream designers are latching on to our desire to re-use, repurpose and recycle with increasing awareness.
 Expect vintage gowns, shabby chic and pre-loved fabrics, but with less grunge and more edge.
-All this goes alongside a desire to rediscover traditional crafts and skills.
+All this goes alongside a desire to rediscover traditional crafts and skills, with the use of traditional crafting machinery like a Floor Loom.
 Myself, I have always loved vintage clothing.
 Aside from the fact that it is better for the environment to reuse materials, there is something really cool about wearing clothing that has a story to tell.

 What are your thoughts on the Green Fashion Movement?